-The MA included a sub-global assessment component to assess differences in the importance of ecosystem services for human well-being around the world (SG.SDM).
-The Sub-global Working Group included 33 assessments around the world.
-These were designed to consider the importance of ecosystem services for human well-being at local, national, and regional scales.
-The areas covered in these assessments range from small villages in India and cities like Stockholm and São Paulo to whole countries like Portugal and large regions like southern Africa.
-In a few cases, the sub-global assessments were designed to cover multiple nested scales.
-For example, the Southern Africa study included assessments of the entire region of Africa south of the equator, of the Gariep and Zambezi river basins in that region, and of local communities within those basins.
-This nested design was included as part of the overall design of the MA to analyze the importance of scale on ecosystem services and human well-being and to study cross-scale interactions.
-Most assessments, however, were conducted with a focus on the needs of users at a single spatial scale-a particular community, watershed, or region.
+5 The Millennium Ecosystem Assessment (MA) included a sub-global assessment 6 component to assess differences in the importance of ecosystem services for human 7 well-being around the world.
+(SG.SDM) The sub-global working group included a total 8 of 33 sub-global assessments around the world.
+These were designed to assess the 9 importance of ecosystem services for human well-being at local, national and regional 10 scales.
+The areas covered in these assessments range from small villages in India, to cities like Stockholm (Sweden) and Sao Paulo (Brazil), to whole countries like Portugal, 11 12 and large regions like southern Africa.
+In a few cases, the sub-global assessments were 13 designed to cover multiple nested scales.
+For example, the Southern Africa sub-global assessment (SAfMA) included assessments of the entire region of Africa south of the 14 equator, of the Gariep and Zambezi river basins in that region, and of local communities 15 within those basins.
+This nested design was included as part of the overall design of the 16 MA to analyze the importance of scale on ecosystem services and human well-being, and 17 18 to study cross-scale interactions.
+However, most assessments were conducted with a 19 focus on the needs of users at a single spatial scale (e.g., a particular community, 20 watershed, or region).

-The scale at which an assessment is undertaken significantly influences the problem definition and the assessment results (SG.SDM).
-Findings of assessments done at different scales varied due to the specific questions posed or the information analyzed.
-Local communities are influenced by global, regional, and local factors.
-Global factors include commodity prices (global trade asymmetries that influence local production patterns, for instance) and global climate change (such as sea level rise).
-Regional factors include water supply regimes (safe piped water in rural areas), regional climate (desertification), and geomorphological processes (soil erosion and degradation).
-Local factors include market access (distance to market), disease prevalence (malaria, for example), or localized climate variability (patchy thunderstorms).
-Assessments conducted at different scales tended to focus on drivers and impacts most relevant at each scale, yielding different but complementary findings.
-This provides some of the benefit of a multiscale assessment process, since each component assessment provides a different perspective on the issues addressed.
+21 The scale at which an assessment is undertaken significantly influences the problem

-Although there is overall congruence in the results from global and sub-global assessments for services like water and biodiversity, there are examples where local assessments showed the condition was either better or worse than expected from the global assessment (SG.SDM).
-For example, the condition of water resources was significantly worse than expected in places like São Paulo and the Laguna Lake Basin in the Philippines.
-There were more mismatches for biodiversity than for water provisioning because the concepts and measures of biodiversity were more diverse in the sub-global assessments.
+- definition and the assessment results.
+(SG.SDM) Findings of assessments conducted at - 23 different scales differed due to differences in the questions posed and/or the information - analyzed.
+Local communities are influenced by global, regional and local factors.
+Global - 25 factors include commodity prices (e.g. global trade asymmetries that influence local - production patterns) and global climate change (e.g. sea level rise).
+Regional factors - include water supply regimes (safe piped water in rural areas), regional climate - 28 (desertification) and geomorphological processes (soil erosion and degradation).
+Local - 29 factors include market access (distance to market), disease prevalence (e.g., malaria), or - 30 localized climate variability (patchy thunder storms).
+Assessments conducted at different - 31 scales tended to focus on drivers and impacts most relevant at each scale, yielding - 32 different but complementary findings.
+This provides some of the benefit of a multiscale - assessment process, since each component assessment provides a different perspective on - 34 the issues addressed - 35 Although there is overall congruence in the results from global and sub-global - 36 assessments for services like water and biodiversity, there are examples where local - 37 assessments showed the condition was either better or worse than expected from the - 38 global assessment.
+(SG.SDM) For example, the condition of water resources was - 39 significantly worse than expected in places like Sao Paulo (Brazil) and the Laguna Lake - 40 Basin (Philippines).
+There were more mismatches for biodiversity than for water - 41 provisioning because the concepts and measures of biodiversity were more diverse in the - 42 sub-global assessments. - 43 Drivers of change act in very distinct ways in different regions (SG7.ES).
+Though - similar drivers might be present in different assessments, their interactions, and thus the - 45 processes leading to ecosystem change, differed significantly from assessment to